 When Should You Buy AA Miles?

 As with other loyalty programs, we don’t recommend jumping on every American Airlines buy-miles promotion that comes along.
 Award programs can devalue with little notice, so you are almost always better off holding cash.

 With that said, there are a couple of cases where it does make sense to buy AAdvantage miles.
-For instance, if you only need a few more miles to complete a specific redemption, purchasing AA miles might be the fastest and most cost-effective route — since AA isn't a transfer partner of any major bank program.
+For instance, if you only need a few more miles to complete a specific redemption, purchasing AA miles might be the fastest and most cost-effective route — since AA is only a transfer partner of Bilt Rewards.

 Additionally, if you're going to consider paying cash for a premium ticket, you may want to consider buying miles instead, since the cost for the required mileage could be considerably cheaper than paying for the product outright.

 Some travelers may decide to buy AA miles to extend the expiration date.
 However, there are plenty of other options to extend your AAdvantage account.

 Read more: How to Earn American Airlines Miles

 - Unknown ending date for this promotion

 - You must buy at least 5,000 miles to receive any bonus (10% discount in this tier)